wp-plugins/social-dropdown/readme.txt

 In addition, you can customize the order of the bookmarks or choose to remove some of them without editing a file.

+If you do not like Dropdowns, this plugin has the ability to show the bookmarks without the dropdown - similar to what other plugins display.

+Remember to **read the readme file** to ensure that you have done what is needed.

 == Installation ==

 By installing the plugin, you agree to [Tevine's policies](http://www.tevine.com/policies.php "Tevine's Policies").

-1. Upload the **"socialdropdown"** folder into the "/wp-content/plugins/" directory.
+1. Upload the **"social-dropdown"** (actually, any directory will do) folder into the "/wp-content/plugins/" directory.
 The folder should consist of several files and folders:

 * readme.txt
 * LICENSE.txt